-The RA or authorized RA representative, or trusted agent confirms the authenticity of the individual by means of face to face meeting with the subscriber, or a procedure that provides an equivalent assurance.
-The individual must present their valid government issued photo ID document to the validation specialist, or trusted agent for verification.
-The TrustFactory validation specialist or trusted agent inspects the document for legibility and authenticity.
+The RA or authorized RA representative, confirms the authenticity of the individual by means of a face-to-face meeting with the subscriber, or a procedure that provides an equivalent assurance such as an online video recording.
+The individual must present their valid government issued photo ID document to the validation specialist, and trusted agent for verification.
+The TrustFactory validation specialist and trusted agent inspects the document for legibility and authenticity.